Localization

 </script>

-• include the necessary locale package on a page.
-In the example below the German locale is applied to a calendar:
+- include the necessary locale package on a page.
+In the example below the German locale is applied to the calendar:

 <script>